Nameplates and Lettering

 Palace comes from a mobile home/travel trailer, the triangular MW from some unknown product available at Montgomery Ward.
 Extremely expensive hi-fi equipment yielded this McIntosh example in a blackletter typeface and the world of sound equipment gave us Bell Sound Systems and RCA's Theatre Sound.

 Oasis is from a water cooler.
 Nutone from a maker of doorbells and fans.
 Körting, a radio.
 The origins of Jet, Hostess, and Armstrong are a mystery.

-Warning–Personal Story–safe to ignore: My dad was one of the great TV-pounders of the 1950s.
+Warning–Personal Story–safe to ignore: My father was one of the great TV-pounders of the 1950s.
 In those days a TV set came in a big wooden cabinet that needed a good slapping every now and then when the picture would start rolling, or jittering, or going dim.
-One day my father attached a large nameplate, “Nomad,” to the front speaker grille of one particularly troublesome set we had.
+One day my father attached a large nameplate that read “Nomad,” to the front speaker grille of one particularly troublesome RCA Victor set we had.
 This lettering had come from an old Chevrolet, though I did not know that at the time.
-I asked him what “Nomad” meant and why he put that nameplate there.
+I asked him what “Nomad” meant and why he put that nameplate there on the TV.
 He said it was to remind him not to get mad at the TV set when the picture went out.
+No-mad.
 He was putting me on of course, but I believed him.
 I’m sure he just liked how it looked.
 And somehow he got away with it, my mother not knowing or caring what went on with the ‘technology’ aspects of the household.
-My lifelong interest in lettering may have gotten its start with that “Nomad.”
+My lifelong interest in lettering probably got its start with that “Nomad” nameplate.

 ©Copyright 2008-2020 ericwrobbel.com.
 All rights reserved.